 Before you start

-- Connect and unlock your device.
+- Connect and unlock your Ledger device.

-- Find Bitcoin in the app catalog.
+- Search for the Bitcoin (BTC) app in the app catalog.

-- Your device will display Processing...
+- Your Ledger device displays Processing.

 Bitcoin transactions are public information.
 Do not re-use your addresses for optimal privacy.
 Ledger Live automatically generates new addresses and keeps track of your previous ones.
 Previous addresses do remain valid, but they don't offer an optimal level of privacy.